Structure of conjugacy classes in Coxeter groups: Indefinite Coxeter groups

 Note that any wall intersecting $Z$ nontrivially either contains a $w$-axis or is $w$-essential.
 Moreover, any wall $m$ intersecting $Z$ nontrivially and not containing $Z$ (in particular, any $w$-essential wall) must intersect $Z$ in either a Euclidean line (which is then a $w$-axis), or a Euclidean half-line (based at a point of $L$): this follows from the fact that $m$ entirely contains every geodesic segment it intersects in at least two points.

-Let $m$ be a $w$-essential wall (such a wall always exists, see for instance \cite[Lemma~2.7]{openKM}).
+Let $m$ be a $w$-essential wall.
 Since $w\in W_0$, the walls in $\WW_A:=w^{\ZZ}m$ are pairwise parallel, and hence intersect $Z$ in pairwise parallel (in the Euclidean sense) half-lines based at points of $L$.
 We claim that there is a second infinite family $\WW_B$ of pairwise parallel walls intersecting each of the walls in $\WW_A$; this will yield the desired contradiction by Lemma~\ref{lemma:grid_lemma}.

 If there exists a $w$-essential wall $m'$ intersecting nontrivially some wall in $\WW_A$, then for the same reasons as above, the collection $\WW_B:=w^{\ZZ}m'$ of walls will satisfy the desired properties (as the intersection of the walls in $\WW_A$ and $\WW_B$ with $Z$ will form the desired (Euclidean) grid).
 Assume now this is not the case.
 Then the Euclidean ``stripes'' in $Z$ delimited by the walls in $\WW_A$ must be further subdivided into bounded subsets by the traces on $Z$ of an infinite family $\WW'_B$ of walls $m'$ not containing $Z$ and containing each a $w$-axis (this is because the spherical simplices of $\Sigma$ are compact, and hence the set of points of $X$ with a given support must be bounded).
 By \cite[Lemma~3]{NR03}, $\WW'_B$ contains two parallel walls $m_1,m_2$.
 Since $m_1,m_2$ contain a $w$-axis and since $w\in W_0$, we have $wm_1=m_1$ and $wm_2=m_2$.
 In other words, $w$ commutes with the reflections $r_{m_1}$ and $r_{m_2}$.
 In particular, the walls in $\WW_B:=(r_{m_1}r_{m_2})^\ZZ m_1$ are pairwise parallel and all contain a $w$-axis, and hence intersect all $w$-essential walls (e.g. the walls in $\WW_A$).
 This completes the proof of the claim, and hence of the lemma. \end{proof}